-The testing configuration performed by the developer is the same as the operational environment for the TOE shown in Figure 4-1.
-The TOE used in the developer testing is iR-ADV 4025 model with the same TOE identification described in Chapter 2.
+The TOE used in the developer testing is iR-ADV C5255 model with the same TOE identification described in Chapter 2.
 The evaluator evaluated that it is sufficient to test a representative model only, since the differences between the MFP models are hardware performances such as scanning and printing speeds, and there is no difference in the behavior of the security functions.
-Note that the evaluator tests another MFP models that are not tested by the developer to verify machine independence.
+Note that the evaluator tested other MFP models that were not tested by the developer to verify machine independence.
 For details, see Section 7.3.2 Evaluator Independent Testing.